Seeing and Believing,

 Does this hearken back to the image in Isaiah of the suffering servant?
 Is Thomas saying that he can’t follow someone who has not borne the wounds of humanity?
 Or not suffered like other humans?
 Is he saying, “What good is a savior who has not suffered like I have?”
 This sounds similar to what Jesus was saying when he said that before he would be the Christ he would have to be arrested, tried, and executed.
 And similar to what the letter to the Hebrews meant when saying that to be our savior he must be tempted in every way, just like we were.

 Hebrews 2:18: “Because he himself was tested by what he suffered, he is able to help those who are being tested.”

-Imagine going to see a doctor and you said, “I have a pain here and there and I’m worried about it,” and the doctor said nothing but gave you a prescription?
-Compare that with a doctor who might say, “yeah, I’ve had that and I know exactly what you mean,” and then gave you a prescription.
+Imagine going to see a doctor and you said, “I have a pain here and there and I’m worried about it,” and the doctor said nothing but gave you a prescription and said “take this”?
+Compare that with a doctor who might say, “yeah, I’ve had that too, and I know exactly what you mean,” and then gave you a prescription.
 Which one would you be most likely to bond with?

-In my own preaching I have on occasion told a story here and there about women who were battered or abused in their relationships.
+In my own preaching I have on occasion told stories about women who were battered or abused in their relationships.
 Usually people sympathize and then yawn.
 But I once had a female guest pastor preach for me and she told her own story of abuse, and after the service five women came up and said they wanted to talk.
 Unless they saw that she had been wounded like they had, they wouldn’t trust the speaker.

 On Seeing and Believing